October 1, 2019

 Complying with GDPR is important, but businesses should also have a plan in place in case of a data breach – because reputational damage can hit just as hard as the legal implications.

-However if you would like to know more or currently have an issue regarding a data breach, we would be happy to assist.
-Briffa advises on all aspects of Intellectual Property and offers free consultations to all new clients.
-If you would like to book a call or a meeting with one of our specialist IP lawyers, please contact [email protected] or 020 7288 6003.
+However, if you would like to know more or currently have an issue regarding a data breach, we would be happy to assist.
+Briffa advises on all aspects of data protection and IP, and we offer free consultations to all new clients.
+If you would like to book a call or a meeting with one of our specialists, please contact firstname.lastname@example.org or 020 7288 6003.

 Written by Hasnath Ahmed, Solicitor